vilicvane/clime-slack/README.md

 ### Commands

-It's basically the same writing a Slack slash commands as writing a normal Clime command:
+It's basically the same writing a Slack slash command as writing a normal Clime command:

 **src/commands/demo.ts**